Burkina Faso PEO & Employer of Record Services

-Burkina Faso is in West Africa that has achieved constant annual growth of 5% in the past 5 years.
+Burkina Faso, a West African nation, has achieved constant annual growth of 5% in the past 5 years.
 Sound macroeconomic management mainly due to significant exports of cotton and gold has helped consolidate the country’s GDP.
-The government has liberalized the economy and introduced banking reforms to aid in foreign direct investments, the inflow of which is currently $167.4 million.
+The government has liberalized the economy and introduced banking reforms to aid in foreign direct investments, the inflow of which is currently over $500 million.
 Food processing, textiles, and import substitution are some industries that are promising for foreign investors.

 Fixed term employment contracts in Burkina Faso need to be in writing, and these contracts cannot be more than 3 years.
 In the case of permanent contracts, it is the best practice to sign a written contract that specifies the compensation, benefits, and conditions of termination.
 The salary and other types of remuneration payable to employees must be in West African CFA francs rather than any other currency.